UCLA readying to hire TCU’s Jamie Dixon as next men’s basketball coach

 His first head coaching experience was at New Zealand high school Te Aute College in 1989, but he would return to the U.S. as an assistant later that year.
 Dixon – who was born and raised in North Hollywood – spent time as an assistant at LA Valley Community College, UC Santa Barbara, Hawai’i and Northern Arizona, where he also coached under Howland.

 After winning the NIT in Dixon’s first season, the Horned Frogs lost in the first round of the NCAA tournament the following year.
 TCU made the NIT Final Four again this season before losing 58-44 to Texas in the semifinals Tuesday.

 UCLA reportedly offered Kentucky coach John Calipari a six-year, $48 million contract to leave the Wildcats for the Bruins, but the former national champion instead returned to Lexington on a lifetime deal.
-The Los Angeles Times also reported that UCLA was interested in Cincinnati’s Mick Cronin, St. Mary’s Randy Bennett, Texas’ Shaka Smart and former Phoenix coach Bruin Earl Watson.
+The Los Angeles Times also reported that UCLA was interested in Cincinnati’s Mick Cronin, St. Mary’s Randy Bennett, Texas’ Shaka Smart and former Phoenix Suns coach and Bruin, Earl Watson.

 TCU added UCLA assistant coach Duane Broussard to Dixon’s staff Thursday.
 It is unclear who will take over for the Horned Frogs or who will join Dixon’s staff at UCLA.

 Other candidates – from a list that reportedly began at roughly 50 names – were eliminated due to ties to NCAA violations, health concerns or personal issues.